Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Setup

-\end{example} Example 1's MDP environment is displayed in Figure \ref{fig:casemdp}.
-The agent's possible actions $\mathcal{A}$ are to move in the adjacent up, down, left, and right directions, the cardinality of the MDP's state space $\vert \mathcal{S} \vert$ is 25, and the MDP's transition dynamics are initially unknown (as discussed later, stochasticity in the dynamics derives from randomised execution of actions).
-The set of (atomic) propositional variables $\mathcal{AP}\equiv \{\text{\faCoffee,\faBorderNone,\faCouch,\faTv,\faBook,}\textstairs\}$ represent the high-level features of the environment, where empty cells are implicitly labelled by $L(s) = \emptyset$, in which case the MDP state $s \in \mathcal{S}$ has no high-level environmental feature of interest.
+\end{example} Example 1's MDP environment is shown in Figure \ref{fig:casemdp}.
+The agent's possible actions $\mathcal{A}$ are to move in the adjacent up, down, left, and right directions; the MDP's state space cardinality $\vert \mathcal{S} \vert$ is 25; and the transition dynamics are initially unknown (as discussed later, stochasticity in the dynamics derives from randomised action execution).
+The set of (atomic) propositional variables $\mathcal{AP}\equiv \{\text{\faCoffee,\faBorderNone,\faCouch,\faTv,\faBook,}\textstairs\}$ represent the high-level features of the environment.
+Empty cells are implicitly labelled $L(s) = \emptyset$ (i.e., the MDP state $s \in \mathcal{S}$ has no high-level environmental feature of interest).

-Assume the agent only gets a positive reward upon completing the full task specification from example \ref{example}.
-This cannot be expressed with a Markovian reward function because the agent cannot go between the states labelled \faCoffee~and $\textstairs$ in one timestep.
-The agent is therefore tasked with trying to learn an optimal policy in an environment with a non-Markovian reward function that provides sparse feedback\footnote{`Flags' cannot perform this function because the task specification is initially unknown by the agent; a `state-space explosion' would result from adding a flag to every MDP state for every label.}.
-This challenge of having to plan using full \emph{trajectories} can be surmounted by recognising that the agent also observes \emph{traces} of high-level features in $\mathcal{AP}$.
-By maintaining a memory of whether it has previously collected coffee at this higher-level of abstraction (with smaller dimension), the agent can overcome the `curse of dimensionality' \citep{bellman1961adaptive} and synthesise an optimal policy more efficiently by exploiting the sequential compositionality of many tasks.
+If the agent only gets a positive reward upon completing the full task specification, this cannot be expressed with a Markovian reward function with respect to the MDP's state space $\mathcal{S}$ because the agent cannot go between states labelled \faCoffee~and \faCouch~in one timestep, let alone complete all four subtasks.
+So, the agent must learn an optimal policy in an environment with a non-Markovian reward function that provides sparse feedback.
+This challenge of planning using full \emph{trajectories} can be surmounted by recognising that the agent also observes \emph{traces} of high-level features in $\mathcal{AP}$.
+By maintaining a memory of complete subtasks (e.g., coffee collected) at this higher-level of abstraction (with smaller dimension), the agent can overcome the `curse of dimensionality' and synthesise an optimal policy more efficiently by exploiting the compositionality of many tasks.